gwm17/Specter/README.md

 Specter uses CMake as its build system.
 If you are unfamiliar with CMake, building Specter is very straightforward.
 From within the Specter repository run the following commands:

 - `mkdir build`
-- `cd build && cmake .. && make -j 4 && cd ..`
+- `cd build && cmake .. && make -j 4 && make install`

-By default, only the static library Specter is built.
-If you want to build the example project (SpecProject) as well, replace the previous CMake command with:
+This builds and installs the Specter library.
+By default, Specter is installed into the local repository in the lib directory.
+If you want to install Specter along global resource paths, you will need to modify the Specter CMakeLists.txt.

-- `cd build && cmake -DBUILD_SPECPROJECT=On .. && make -j 4 && cd ..`
+See the SpecProject README for information on how to build the example project (and link Specter to a user made project).

 Note: On Linux distributions, typically Mesa OpenGL and X-window related header files are not installed by default.
 These can be installed using whatever package manager your distribution uses.
 For example, on Debian family distributions the necessary files can be installed using `sudo apt install libgl1 libgl1-mesa-dev libglu1-mesa libglu1-mesa-dev xorg-dev mesa-utils` which should fill out all of the